etendosoftware/docs/docs/user-guide/etendo-copilot/getting-started.md

 Etendo Copilot is a powerful tool integrated into the Etendo Classic interface, or accessible via API, that provides an efficient way to interact with assistants and use tools developed to solve specific problems.
 It is an innovative project designed to streamline your processes by harnessing the power of Artificial Intelligence.
 This page will guide you through the main features of Etendo Copilot.

 !!! info
-    To install Etendo copilot, you can read the [Copilot Instalation](../../developer-guide/etendo-copilot/installation.md) guide in the developer's guide section.
+    To install Etendo copilot, you can read the [Copilot Installation](../../developer-guide/etendo-copilot/installation.md) guide in the developer's guide section.

+!!! note
+    Remember that, to use this functionality, it is necessary to configure an API Key.
+For this, you can use one of your own, or you can contact the Etendo support team to purchase one.

 ## What is Etendo Copilot?